Anti (album): Title and packaging

 Over the red, black, and white canvas, there is a poem written in Braille by poet Chloe Mitchell.
-Speaking on her choice to use the language, Rihanna commented, "Sometimes the ones who have sight are the blindest."
+Speaking on her choice to use the script, Rihanna commented, "Sometimes the ones who have sight are the blindest."
 During the cover's designing stage, Rihanna met with Mitchell, in which they "drank" and came up with a poem that would be used for the artwork and liner notes entitled If They Let Us.
 Mitchell explained the poem and its meaning to Rolling Stone magazine, stating it was about being misunderstood, but still being able to stand out while doing what is right for you.
 She further said that the poem speaks about not conforming to society and being a leader as well as accepting that being misunderstood is a positive thing.

 At the gallery, the album's back cover, along with multiple inside album artworks were revealed.
 The album's back cover features the same image this time from behind.
 The seven pieces of artwork were all named and featured a poem written by Mitchell or Nachum, the front and back covers were titled "If They Let Us Part I" and "If They Let Us Part II" and featured a poem that was split over the front and back.
 Another piece entitled "If They Let Us" was commissioned and featured the full reading of the poem.
 The inside booklet contains a further five pieces entitled "Fire Part I", "Fire Part II", "Fire Part III" and "R".
 Billboard ranked the artwork as one of the best covers of the albums released in 2016 and wrote, "What's black and white and red all over?
 One of the most intoxicating albums of any genre in 2016, with an equally indelible lead image to match."